 Salman Zafar: Skills for cleantech jobs are more or less the same as that required for traditional jobs.
 The capability to transfer traditional skills to a green energy project is a crucial factor for any industry professional.
 Renewable energy jobs are heavily based on core knowledge areas like math, science, engineering and technology.

 To get an edge, it would be beneficial to get specialized knowledge and experience in the areas of energy efficiency, waste management, environmental policies, natural resource management, sustainability, computer modeling tools etc. A wide variety of jobs are on offer in the cleantech sector, such as managers, process operators, analysts, engineers, IT professionals, systems engineers, designers, technicians etc.

 Green Collar Asia: What advice would you give to professionals entering this sector?

-Salman Zafar: Being a relatively new industrial segment, it is advisable not to rush things while entering renewable energy sector.
+Salman Zafar: Being a relatively new industrial segment, it is advisable not to rush things while entering the cleantech sector.
 Focusing your education on core knowledge areas is the first step towards a green energy career.
-There is an avalanche of jobs in renewable energy sector, and key to success is to use your transferable skills to get a job in renewable energy.
+There is an avalanche of jobs in this sector, and key to success is to use your transferable skills to get a dream job.